Statistical analysis of the mixed fractional Ornstein--Uhlenbeck process: Proof of Theorem

+The main difficulty in implementing the approach from \cite{KLeB02} in our setup is the lack of explicit expressions for kernels $g(s,t)$ and $\widetilde g(s,t)$.
+We will show that the large sample asymptotics of the m.l.e. is governed in this case by a certain singularly perturbed version of integro--differnetial equation \eqref{WHeq}.
+Asymptotic analysis of this equation is carried out in our paper, using approximations of the eigenvalues and eigenfunctions for the fractional Brownian noise, obtained recently in \cite{ChK}.

-We will split the proof into several lemmas.
-Our first lemma shows that the process $Q$ can be expressed as a stochastic integral with respect to $Z$, whose integrand involves the derivative $d\langle M\rangle_t/dt$.
-This derivative exists and is continuous by Theorem 2.4 in \cite{CCK16}.
+The proof is split into several lemmas.
+The first step is to show that process $Q_t$ admits representation as the stochastic integral with respect to auxiliary observation process $Z_t$ defined \eqref{Zt}, whose integrand is controlled by derivative of the martingale bracket $d\langle M\rangle_t/dt$.
+This derivative exists and is continuous by Theorem 2.4 in \cite{CCK}.